rsarendus/eyebased-raytracer/README.md

 <br>`cd eyebased-raytracer`

 3. Build the project using Maven:
-   * Compile and package as a JAR into the project's `target` directories:
+   * Compile and package as JARs into the project's `target` directories:
    <br>`mvn clean package`
    * Or compile, package and install into your local repository:
    <br>`mvn clean install`